Exercises for senior golfers

 How back exercises benefit your game

-Besides back pain being one of the most common medical complaints in the world, it’s also likely to stop you playing golf if you begin to experience it.
+Besides back pain, being one of the most common medical complaints in the world, it’s also likely to stop you playing golf if you begin to experience it.
 These exercises will prolong your playing life to keep your spin, vertebrae and back muscles in good condition for as long as possible.
 Besides prevention of chronic pain issues, these back exercises will give you power, precision and stability in your swing, whether you’re driving or putting or anything in between.

 Bernard Gallacher: “The back extension is probably the most important exercise for a golfer because it strengthens the back and helps ensure the correct posture.
 Standing tall with the correct posture underpins the whole golf swing and controls the plane of the swing.
 Rory McIlroy ‘s posture is the best in golf – it enables him to swing fast, whilst also maintaining superb balance.”